 Call your current insurer with the new vehicle's VIN to add it to your policy.
 Most insurers give you 7 to 30 days to report new vehicles, but activate coverage immediately when you call.
 Your premium adjusts based on the new car's value, safety features and theft risk.

-Starting a new policy makes sense when switching insurers for better rates or when buying your first vehicle.
+Start a new policy when you're switching insurers for better rates or buying your first vehicle.
 Compare the cost of adding a car to your existing policy against quotes from other insurers to verify you're getting the best rate.

 Coverage Requirements for Different Purchase Types